 Sigonella Naval Air Base in Sicily, Italy, is of strategic importance for US drone operations in North Africa.
-Based on an agreement between Rome and Washington (as of yet publicly undisclosed), the US can deploy armed drones out of Sigonella with the formal authorization of the Italian commander, which could potentially make Italy directly complicit in US drone attacks.
+Based on an agreement between Rome and Washington - whose precise terms are yet undisclosed - the US can deploy armed drones out of Sigonella with the formal authorization of the Italian commander, which could potentially make Italy directly complicit in US drone attacks.

 Since 2017, ECCHR has sought accountability for deadly drone strikes from Sigonella.
 This is why we submitted a freedom of information request to access important documents that contain information concerning the legal framework that regulates the presence and use of US drones stationed there.
-In addition, we filed a criminal complaint in Italy against Sigonella’s commander, for his alleged role in the 2018 drone strike, which killed eleven innocent members of the Tuareg community in Ubari, Libya.
+In addition, in 2022, we filed a criminal complaint in Italy against Sigonella’s commander, for his alleged role in the 2018 drone strike, which killed eleven innocent members of the Tuareg community in Ubari, Libya.

 In July 2017, ECCHR filed a judicial complaint with the Administrative Tribunal (Tribunale Amministrativo Regionale, TAR) in Rome to obtain access to documents concerning Sigonella.
 TAR made repeated attempts to dismiss the case, but ECCHR appealed each of these decisions.
-In June 2022, TAR finally granted us access to some of the documents – but only a limited number, stating that the other, updated documents may be considered state secrets or are otherwise classified on grounds of military defense and national security.
+In June 2022, TAR finally granted us access to some of the documents – but only a limited number, stating that other requested documents may be considered state secrets or otherwise classified on grounds of military defense and national security.
 In particular, ECCHR was granted access to four Technical Accords (signed in 2010, 2014, 2017 and 2021), which complement the 2006 Sigonella Technical Arrangement (TA) between Italy and the United States, regulating the use of military infrastructure by US forces in Sigonella.

 Together with our partners Reprieve and Rete Italiana Pace e Disarmo, we also repeatedly warned the Italian government about its potential responsibility for US drone attacks.
 Following up on this, in March 2022 – with close relatives of the eleven Libyan Tuareg victims who died in a drone strike in 2018 – we supported the submission of a criminal complaint with the Siracusa Public Prosecutor.
 In the submission, we allege that Sigonella’s commander must have known about and condoned the deadly and illegal strike directed from the air base.